 \subsection{Solar Offset}

-In the literature, several methods have been adopted to measure the solar offset from the galactic plane, which can be roughly classified into two categories: the matter-based ($\rm H_{II}$, molecular and methanol masers) and stars-based (various starts, pulsars, optical stars, wolf-Rayet stars, cepheid variables, magnetars, open clusters) methods.
-Figure~\ref{fig:solar} presents estimated offset distances summarized in the Table 1 of Ref. \citep{2017MNRAS.468.3289Y}, from which it can be seen that the solar offset spans a large range, i.e., from $\rm5~pc$ to $\rm\sim 30~pc$, although some analyses have small uncertainties.
-In the following, the effect of solar offset to the anisotropy is considered.
+In the literature, several methods have been adopted to measure the solar offset from the galactic plane, which can be roughly classified into two categories: the matter-based ($\rm H_{II}$, molecular and methanol masers) and star-based (various {stars} , pulsars, optical stars, Wolf--Rayet stars, cepheid variables, magnetars, and open clusters) methods.
+Figure~\ref{fig:solar} presents estimated offset distances, which are summarized in Table 1 of ref. \citep{2017MNRAS.468.3289Y}, from which it can be seen that the solar offset spans a large range, i.e., from $\rm5~pc$ to $\rm\sim$30~pc, although some analyses have small uncertainties.
+In the following, the effect of solar offset to the anisotropy is considered in the calculation.